Jasguerrero/edo/README.md

 ## PG Admin

-- To connect to the web client go to `localhost:6060` email: admin@admin.com | password: password
+- Access the web client at `localhost:6060` with credentials: email: admin@admin.com | password: password
 - Connect to the postgresdb with username: admin | password: password

-## To re run an specific city
+## Re-running a Specific City

-By default the cache is persisted 5 hours so by design if a city is rerunned before this interval you will get a log such as `City: {city} already processed.`.
-If you want to recalculate everything the cache should be delated following the next steps:
+By default, the cache is persisted for 5 hours.
+If a city is rerun within this interval, you will see a log message like `City: {city} already processed.` If you want to recalculate everything, delete the cache by following these steps:

 - Access `localhost:5540`
-- Connect to the redis instance with hostname: `cache` port: `6379`
+- Connect to the Redis instance with hostname: `cache` port: `6379`
 - Delete all the keys related to the city
   - Example keys to delete for city: "New York"
   - new_york_edo_full_contact